gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 For both APIs we start off with the API version in the path.
 There are a few ways of versioning APIs, I personally like this method more.

+## Git workflow

+Normally, I have 3 branches `master`, `test` and `develop` and I usually branch off `develop` to implement features.
+I then commit frequently to those feature branches and just before merging them I squash all commits in the feature branch into one, so the commit represents one unit of work.

+For this project, I will not be doing that given the extra work and the fact that I'm not collaborating with anyone else.
+Instead, I'll be committing frequently to the master branch.

+This applies to all repos belonging to this project.

 ## Expansion and improvements

 This service has no awareness of users preferences.
 I assume these are being kept in a different service.